xtuml/bridgepoint/doc-bridgepoint/process/Workflow.md

 * Issue is created.
 Email notifications of the issue creation are automatically sent by the system.
 (Issue state is __New__)
 * A manager looks at the new issue and asks for clarifications if necessary (Manager changes issue state from __New &gt; Acknowledged__)
 * Developer (you) starts working on an issue.
 (Developer changes issue state from __Acknowledged &gt; In progress__)
-* You makes sure your fork is up to date with xtuml's repository master.
+* You make sure your fork is up to date with xtuml's repository master.
 Merge the latest xtuml repository master branch into your fork's master.
 * You create a new branch using the naming scheme described above
 * Investigate and write the appropriate analysis and/or design notes
 * Review the note with us